vitobotta/hetzner-k3s/README.md

 - delete the nodes from Kubernetes (`kubectl delete node <name>`)
 - delete the instances from the cloud console (make sure you delete the correct ones :p)

-In a future relese I will add some automation for the cleanup.
+In a future release I will add some automation for the cleanup.

 ### Replacing a problematic node